testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#performance, #draft`

-:white_check_mark:  **Do:** On the performance gain while keeping up in dev environment, what about cleaning data (other bullet), show numbers, an emotional sentence why it's so fun to get feedback while writing
+:white_check_mark:  **Do:** On the performance gain while keeping up in dev environment, what about cleaning data (other bullet), show numbers, an emotional sentence why it's so fun to get feedback while writing.
+CI is the same, just cold start

 <br/>